loukaspe/nursing-academiq/back-end/README.md

 1. There are three Dockerfile files.
     1. Dockerfile is the normal, production one
     2. Dockerfile.dev is for setting up a remote debugger Delve
-    3. Dockerfile.utilities is for building a docker for "utilities" like running tests,
+    3. utilities.Dockerfile is for building a docker for "utilities" like running tests,
        linting etc